SkyTemple/skytemple-randomizer/CLI_API.md

 #### `.done`
 Always true.

+### ROM JSON
+Base64-encoded ROM data

+#### `.data`
+Type: String; base64

+ROM data

 ## Commands

 ### `randomize`
-- Usage: `randomize INPUT_ROM CONFIG OUTPUT_ROM`
+- Usage: `randomize [--print-result] INPUT_ROM CONFIG [OUTPUT_ROM]`
-- Return format: A stream of JSON lines, where each line is "Progress JSON", "Error JSON" or "Done JSON".
+- Return format: A stream of JSON lines, where each line is "Progress JSON", "Error JSON" "Done JSON" or "ROM JSON".

 Runs the randomization.
 Each progress update is printed as JSON in a new line.
 The last line are either "Error JSON" or "Done JSON".
 If the last line is "Error JSON", randomization failed.
 If the last line is "Done JSON" it succeeded (generally, see notes below).
+Additionally, "ROM JSON" will be printed very last on success and only if ``--print-result``, see notes.

 Note the following:
  - The last line before the process exists may or may not be newline terminated.
- - In rare cases additional "Progress JSON" lines may be printed after "Error JSON" or "Done JSON", these must be ignored.
+ - In rare cases additional "Progress JSON" lines may be printed after "Error JSON", "Done JSON" or "ROM JSON", these must be ignored.
  - Do not kill the process after "Done JSON" is printed.
-After "Done JSON" is printed the Randomizer will save the ROM file.
-Only after the process has finished with a non-zero exit code is the output ROM readable.
+After "Done JSON" is printed the Randomizer will save the ROM file or still be pending to print "ROM JSON".
+Only after the process has finished with a non-zero exit code is the output ROM readable if `-print-result` is not set.
  - After a "Done JSON" an "Error JSON" may still follow.
 This happens when the ROM failed to save to disk.
+No "Error JSON" will follow after a "ROM JSON".
+ - If the `--print-result` flag is set, the very least message (on success) is instead "ROM JSON" and contains the base64 encoded ROM on success.

 - `INPUT_ROM` is the path to the input ROM file.
 - `CONFIG` is the path to a "Config JSON".
 - `OUTPUT_ROM` is the path where the randomized ROM will be saved to on success.
+Alternatively you can omit this argument and set `--print-result` to instead output the result ROM.

 Tip: You can run the randomization with default settings with Bash by using process substitution: